 Parents If you suspect for any reason that your child has been exposed to a Covid positive person, please immediately notify the school and contact the Covid Hotline at 1-800-803-4847.

-Contact Information It is extremely important that you keep your contact information current and update.
+Contact Information It is extremely important that you keep your contact information current and updated.
 If your phone number or address changes, please notify the school office immediately, so that we can update your information in our system.

 Section 2: Daily School Safety Procedures